ZcashFoundation/zebra/book/src/dev/overview.md

   perform Zcash-related tasks.
 Implementation details of each component should not leak into all other components.

-* Zebra should checkpoint on Sapling activation and drop all Sprout-related functionality not required post-Sapling.
+* Zebra should checkpoint on Canopy activation and drop all Sprout-related functionality not required post-Canopy.

 ### Non-Goals